GM Brake Defects Lawsuit Claims Manufacturer Ignored Problems With 2025 Vehicles

 GM Brake Defects Lawsuit Claims Manufacturer Knew of Problems With 2025 Vehicles

-A recently filed class action lawsuit alleges that General Motors (GM) failed to issue a recall for several 2025 model year vehicles, despite internal testing data, dealer reports and consumer complaints warning of dangerous brake cylinder defects.
+A recently filed class action lawsuit alleges that General Motors (GM) failed to issue a recall for several 2025 model year vehicles, despite internal testing data, dealer reports and consumer complaints that revealed dangerous brake cylinder defects.

-The complaint (PDF), brought by Eric Barron and Chelsey Thompson in the U.S. District Court for the Eastern District of Pennsylvania on October 2, names General Motors LLC as the sole defendant.
+The complaint (PDF) was brought by Eric Barron and Chelsey Thompson in the U.S. District Court for the Eastern District of Pennsylvania on October 2, naming General Motors LLC as the sole defendant.

 According to the lawsuit, GM was aware that the master brake cylinder in certain vehicles could fail prematurely, causing a sudden loss of braking power and increasing the risk of crashes or serious injuries.